 - In Clone High, Gandhi, as he leaves the scene from having released the savage genetically engineered monster Geshy into the wild, upon seeing the destruction it causes.

 - Homer also does in the episode "Summer of 4 ft.
-2," when he, in an attempt to light a certain illegal firecracker with the stove, accidentially burned off a significant amount of the fuse, before shoving it in the sink (He was going to shove it in the refridgerator, but he stopped when he realized the beer was also in there).
+2," when he, in an attempt to light a certain illegal firecracker with the stove, accidentally burned off a significant amount of the fuse, before shoving it in the sink (He was going to shove it in the refrigerator, but he stopped when he realized the beer was also in there).
 As a result of the obvious damage from the explosion, sewage was also coming up and overflowing the sink and onto the floor, to which Homer then walked away from the sewage with his hands behind his back, whistling.
 Marge is then seen cleaning up the mess in the background while Bart is complaining about Lisa's popularity.

 - In the Goof Troop episode "Cabana Fever", PJ does this when Peg sees that he accidentally put Pistol in the trunk with all the luggage.
 The whistling really neither helps nor hurts his case, since he does it after Pistol tells on him, or rather, "someone whose initials are P.J."